The Navigatorby Synthiam

 This skill is part of the ARC navigation messaging system.
-It is encouraged to read more about the Navigation Messaging System and learn about compatible skills.
+It is encouraged to read more about the Navigation Messaging System and learn compatible skills.
 This particular skill (The Navigator) operates on Level #1 of the NMS overview.
 This skill (The Navigator) requires a Level #3 Group #2 location/position sensor for operation.
-The location/positioning system will feed position data into the NMS which this skill will use for navigation.
+The location/positioning system will feed position data into the NMS, which this skill will use for navigation.
 See the NMS for compatible skills that provide location/position data.

 The map is currently hardcoded for 20x20 meters.

 1) Map control buttons for clearing trajectory and clearing the map.